piotrmaslanka/satella/docs/instrumentation/metrics.rst

 for root the default is RUNTIME.
 Root metric cannot be set to INHERIT, as it would not make sense.

+Also, if parent is RUNTIME and child is DEBUG, the metrics reported by the child won't be included in parent metric data.

 You can switch the metric anytime by assigning a correct value to it's ``level`` property, or by specifying it's metric level during a call to ``getMetric()``.